dementive/leftwm-dementive/README.md

 5. gtk - The gtk 3/4 theme that I use.

+6. kvantum - The kvantum theme that I use, matches the gtk theme well.

-6. rofi - Minimal dark rofi theme
+7. rofi - Minimal dark rofi theme

 # Screenshots